Whenever I am getting ready to travel anywhere- even just to my moms house for the weekend- I seem to do one thing.

 #2.
 A farmhouse base for sinks

-When it comes to your sink area-oftentimes again- people go for the boxy type units that add storage.
+When it comes to your sink area- oftentimes again- people go for the boxy type units that add storage.
 Which is totally understandable.
+I get it- I really do.
+And I think if you have a beautiful vanity you love and it has storage in it- it is PERFECT.
 But now you know that a basket can do a perfect job- and so you can use whatever vanity base you would like.
+I use this vintage laundry basket for folded up towels- and there might be a few other things like extra tp rolls tucked behind them that you don’t see unless you look.
 We used this one here

 This is a console table we converted into a vanity.
 You can read more about it here.

 This is another option- that gives you a bit of a middle of the road approach.
-This is a small antique buffet that I found at a yard sale that was missing a door on one side- so I took the other door off and we converted it into a sink vanity.
+This is a smaller antique buffet that I found at a yard sale that was missing a door on one side-(hence the $20 price tag) but it had the most beautiful detailed carvings and trims.
+So I took the other door off and we converted it into a sink vanity.
 Those missing doors are now perfect areas for holding towels- and the bottom center drawer will open for storing make up and other bits.

 #5.
 A piece of furniture